Faith-based Estate Planning 101

-The Foundation can assist you in getting these documents prepared.
+The Foundation can assists you in getting these documents prepared.
 Just complete the Estate Planning Worksheet and submit this to us.
-Download the form here.
+Down the form here.

-In Tennessee, the “Living Will” is now called the Advance Care Plan.
-This document is used when a person has been diagnosed with a terminal illness and allows the individual to express their desires regarding important decisions for end of life issues when they are unable to speak for themselves.
-This document allows your family and medical professionals how you would like to be treated at the end of life.
+In Tennessee, the “Living Will” is now called the Advanced Care Plan.
+This document is used when a person has been diagnosed with a terminal illness and allows the individual to express their desires regarding important decision for end of life issues when they are unable to speak for themselves.
+This documents allows your family and medical professionals know how you would like to be treated at the end of life.
 It also allows a person to select a Health Care Agent to be their Health Care Power of Attorney.